perminder-klair/yeptap-framework/README.md

 If you find any bugs, please create an issue at [issue tracker for project Github repository](https://github.com/perminder-klair/yeptap-framework/issues).

 ## Known Issues / ToDo
-* active record database system //TODO
+* ORM database //TODO
+* sessions //TODO

 ## License
 This work is licensed under a MIT license.
 Full text is included in the `LICENSE` file in the root of codebase.